Powerlearnproject/se-assignment-day-2-git-and-github-gitaujoseph/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+Answer:
+Step 1: In the upper-right corner of any page, select plus sign, then click New repository and enter a memorable name for your repository
+Step 2: Add a description of your repository (optional) Step 3: Choose a repository visibility; Set Public to make your repository accessible to the public or set it Private to make it only visible to you and people you share it with.
+Step 4: Select Initialize this repository with a README Step 5: Click Create repository

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+Answer:

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?